Perform a vector search

 4. In the Vector Search field, enter a text query, and then click Apply.

-Using the collection’s embedding provider integration, Astra DB generates a vector for your text query, and then performs a similarity search.
+Using the collection’s embedding provider integration, Astra DB generates a vector for your text query, and then performs a vector search.

 The Collection Data section sorts the data based on the calculated similarity score for each document, from most similar to least similar.
 Similarity scores are based on the similarity metric that you chose when you created the collection.